Ahydul/discord-call-logger/README.md

 # Important

 This is not production ready.
 The code is kind of a mess and there is no DB.
-The logs are stores in variables.
+The logs are stored in variables.

 ## Running app locally